wardpieters/woo-ideal-gateway/README.md

 ### Support

-If you need any help, open a support thread [over here](https://wordpress.org/support/plugin/woo-ideal-gateway) or email me at [support@wardpieters.nl](mailto:support@wardpieters.nl).
+If you need any help, open a support thread [over here](https://wordpress.org/support/plugin/woo-ideal-gateway).